Critical Role: Vox Machina Origins

-Critical Role: Vox Machina Origins is a comic series based on the American Dungeons & Dragons web series Critical Role.
+Critical Role: Vox Machina Origins is a comic series, published by Dark Horse Comics, based on the American Dungeons & Dragons web series Critical Role.
 The comics act as a prequel story and covers how the characters became the adventuring party known as Vox Machina before the events of the web series.
+Matthew Colville was the writer on the first volume with Jody Houser becoming the writer on the subsequent three volumes.
+Olivia Samson was the artist on the first three volumes with Noah Hayes becoming the artist on the fourth volume.

-The first six issues were published digitally, starting from September 2017, followed by print collections of the issues.
-A second set of six issues followed, both digitally and in print, and was also collected into a printed volume.
-A third volume has been announced, with its first issue released on February 10, 2021.
+The first six issues were published digitally, starting in September 2017, followed by print collections of the issues released in May 2018 and October 2019.
+A second set of six issues followed in 2019, both digitally and in print, and was also collected into a printed volume in August 2020.
+A third volume, with six issues released both digitally and in print, was published in 2021 with its print collection following in November 2022.
+A fourth volume has been announced for release in 2024.